-This is quite common and considered normal in younger dogs.
-However, if prolonged heat occurs when dog has reached her maturity (2-3 years) veterinary examinations may be necessary.
+This happens relatively frequent and is nothing to be concerned about in younger bitches.
+However, if prolonged heat occurs when dog has reached her maturity (2-3 years) veterinary examination is necessary.

-While normally dogs come in heat twice a year (except some specific breeds), it is still normal if a dog does not come in heat up to a year or one and a half.
+While normally dogs come in heat twice a year (except some specific breeds who go in heat once a year), it is still normal if a dog does not come in heat up to a year or one and a half.
 Especially for young or old dogs.